 Leaving or Temporarily Vacating

 Monitoring and Quality

 Our Statement of Purpose is written to comply with Regulation 12 of the Care Quality Commission (Registration) Regulations

 This document will be reviewed annually unless circumstances dictate that it should be reviewed earlier.

-With more than 16 years experience, the management of Rushymead Residential Care Home pride themselves of offering a highly professional care service for the elderly, with a personal touch.
+With more than 19 years experience, the management of Rushymead Residential Care Home pride themselves in offering a highly professional care service for the elderly, with a personal touch.

 When people have worked hard throughout their life and have been committed to helping others, we think they deserve extra cherishing.
 They need a home where individuality is emphasised, with staff that have time to give attention to small detail, and where they have the choice of enjoying the company of like minded fellow Residents.

 The right of a Resident to be left alone and undisturbed whenever they wish, to help furnish and equip their rooms in their own unique style & taste.

 The understanding of a Residents needs and treating them with respect, treating each resident as a special and valued individual in a way that re-enforces their sense of personhood and individuality.

 Allowing a Resident to take calculated risks, to make their own decisions and think and act for themselves, to encourage residents to access and contribute to the records of their own care.